 - RISC pipeline: see Jan.
-25 slides (e.g. slide 7) - Instruction fetch, decode and other control takes much more power than actually performing ALU and other operations! - SIMD: Single-Instruction, Multiple-Data - What about memory?
+23 slides (e.g. slides 5ff.) - Instruction fetch, decode and other control takes much more power than actually performing ALU and other operations! - SIMD: Single-Instruction, Multiple-Data - What about memory?

 What does a core look like?